-This course is an expository treatment of the epistles of I Timothy, II Timothy, and Titus.
-Special attention is given to Paul's theology of gifts, grace, and women in ministry.
-Additionally, Paul's practical advice to ministers concerning church government and the work of the ministry are addressed.
+Pastoral Epistles is an expository examination of the epistles of I Timothy, II Timothy, and Titus.
+Topics covered include the authorship, occasion, and purpose of each letter as well as significant concepts of Paul's theology of gifts, grace, and women in ministry.
+Special emphasis is placed on Paul's practical advice to ministers concerning church government and the work of the ministry.
+Prerequisites: Hermeneutics